Review and road test of the Mercedes-Benz V-Class

 Ten Second Review of the Mercedes-Benz V-Class

-The Mercedes-Benz V-Class is one of the very biggest and plushest MPVs you can buy and represents a decent step forward from the Viano model it replaced.
-Yes, it has commercial roots, but they're very well disguised, with both interior and exterior styling and finish having progressed considerably since the last time the Stuttgart brand brought us a model of this type.
+The Mercedes-Benz V-Class is one of the very biggest and plushest MPVs you can buy.
+As a people mover in the truest sense, it's only real competition comes from other large, van-based MPVs - or public transport.
+If you want to take up to eight people and their luggage in a vehicle that makes a very high quality statement, then it's a difficult option to ignore.
+Yes, it has commercial roots, but in this improved form, they're very well disguised, with both interior and exterior styling and finish having progressed considerably.
 If you want to carry seven or eight people and all their luggage - and do so with a bit of class, then this vehicle's worth a look.

 There aren't many alternatives open to you if a really sizeable People Carrier is needed for up to eight people.
 And if that MPV must make a really sizeable statement of quality, the options reduce to just one: this Mercedes V-Class.